MediaLabUniovi/Sensor-Cooper/README.md

 _The PCB offers the possibility to connect a button between GPIO23 and GND to be programmed as desired_

+**Libraries:**

+- LilyGO board library (Paste the link on the preferences tab and choose board as "TTGO LoRa32 OLED" in Arduino IDE): https://github.com/Xinyuan-LilyGO/LilyGo-LoRa-Series/blob/master/boards/t3_s3_v1_x.json

+- LMIC (Copy the contents of the project file main/lmic_project_config.h to the library file arduino-lmic/project_config/lmic_project_config.h and uncomment the proper frequency for your region.
+The sketch does always look at the library folder for the configured region): https://github.com/mcci-catena/arduino-lmic

+- QuickMedianLib (To obtain more solid distance values): https://github.com/luisllamasbinaburo/Arduino-QuickMedian

+- ESP sleep (To reduce battery consumption): https://github.com/pycom/pycom-esp-idf/blob/master/components/esp32/include/esp_sleep.h

+_Other libraries, like SPI library, are easily downloadable from Arduino IDE_

 **Main features:**

 - Developed using LilyGO LoRa32 OLED v2.1_1.6 (supports solar recharging and battery management)